Get the fastest North Carolina corporation formation online with worry-free services and support to start your business

 Once you have the perfect name chosen and have ensured it meets the above requirements, you have the option of reserving it.
 Complete the Application to Reserve a Business Entity Name and pay the $30 filing fee.
 The name will be reserved for a nonrenewable period of 120 days.

 Additionally, if you want to do business under a name other than the official name, you can request an assumed business name.
 This is also referred to as a “doing business as” (DBA) name.
 Once registered, you can use your DBA name for official business purposes — for example, customers can make payments to the DBA name.

-You may additionally consider trademarking your business name, or at least checking to make sure your name isn’t already trademarked.
+You may consider trademarking your corporate name, or at least checking to make sure your name isn’t already trademarked.
 Check availability via the North Carolina trademark database.
 To apply, you must send a completed trademark application form to the Trademark Section of the Secretary of State, pay the $75 filing fee, and submit three original examples of the trademark being used for advertising or selling your product or service.